lloyd/lloyd.io/posts/2011-07-01-how-browserid-works.md

   2. The user selects an email address that they would like to use to log in from a list rendered by the browser.
-  3. The browser combines the domain requesting the identity (the *audience*), a validity period, and the certificate associated with the identity in to a bundle (the certificate includes a public key, and the email address being shared).
+  3. The browser combines the domain requesting the identity (the *audience*) and a validity period into an an assertion.
+The assertion is signed using the private key associated with the identity and encoded into a [JWT]
+  4. The signed assertion is combined with the certificate associated with the identity in to a bundle (the certificate includes a public key, and the email address being shared).
-  4. That bundle is signed using the private key associated with the identity, encoded into a [JWT], and returned to the web page.
+  5. The bundle is then returned to the web page.

 The result of assertion generation is a JSON structure which looks like this: